The Seagull: Writing

-Chekhov purchased the Melikhovo farm in 1892, where he ordered a lodge built in the middle of a cherry orchard.
+Chekhov purchased the Melikhovo farm in 1892 and ordered a lodge built in the middle of a cherry orchard.
 The lodge had three rooms, one containing a bed and another a writing table.
-Chekhov eventually moved in and in a letter written in October 1895 wrote:
+Chekhov eventually moved in, and in a letter written in October 1895 he wrote:

 I am writing a play which I shall probably not finish before the end of November.
 I am writing it not without pleasure, though I swear fearfully at the conventions of the stage.
-It's a comedy, there are three women's parts, six men's, four acts, landscapes (view over a lake); a great deal of conversation about literature, little action, tons of love.
+It's a comedy, there are three women's parts, six men's, four acts, landscapes (view over a lake); a great deal of conversation about literature, little action, and tons of love.

 Thus he acknowledged a departure from traditional dramatic action.
-This departure would become a critical hallmark of the Chekhovian theater.
-Chekhov's statement also reflects his view of the play as comedy, a viewpoint he would maintain towards all his plays.
-After the play's disastrous opening night, his friend Aleksey Suvorin chided him as being "womanish" and accused him of being in "a funk."
+This departure became a hallmark of Chekhovian theater.
+Chekhov's statement also reflects his view of the play as a comedy, a view he maintained towards all his plays.
+After the play's disastrous opening night, his friend Aleksey Suvorin chided him for being "womanish" and accused him of being in "a funk".
 Chekhov vigorously denied this, stating:

 Why this libel?
 After the performance, I had supper at Romanov's.
 On my word of honor.
-Then I went to bed, slept soundly, and the next day went home without uttering a sound of complaint.
+Then I went to bed, slept soundly, and the next day, went home without uttering a sound of complaint.
 If I had been in a funk I should have run from editor to editor and actor to actor, should have nervously entreated them to be considerate, should nervously have inserted useless corrections, and should have spent two or three weeks in Petersburg fussing over my Seagull, in excitement, in a cold perspiration, in lamentation...
 I acted as coldly and reasonably as a man who has made an offer, received a refusal, and has nothing left but to go.
 Yes, my vanity was stung, but you know it was not a bolt from the blue; I was expecting a failure and was prepared for it, as I warned you with perfect sincerity beforehand.